turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ## Introduction

 NFTs are digital items that are unique and have provable ownerships on the blockchain.
-One of the biggest NFT right now is the Digital Artwork.
+One of the biggest NFTs right now is the Digital Artwork.
 Projects in Ethereum such as [SuperRare](https://superrare.co) leverage the power of blockchain to create digital artwork that has digital scarcity and true ownership, thus creating a whole new market for artists and collectors in the digital space.

 In NEAR, one NFT Marketplace that is already available to use is [Paras: Digital Art Card](https://paras.id) where the artwork minting fees are much cheaper than the one on the ethereum, enabling artists to create more artworks without costing them lots of money.

-In this tutorial we will be creating simple NFT Marketplace similar with [Paras](https://paras.id) and [SuperRare](https://superrare.co) where Artists can mint their artworks and sell it directly to the Collectors.
+In this tutorial we will be creating a simple NFT Marketplace similar to [Paras](https://paras.id) and [SuperRare](https://superrare.co) where artists can mint their artworks and sell them directly to collectors.
 We will be using [NEP4](https://github.com/near/NEPs/pull/4) NFT standard which is based on [ERC721](https://eips.ethereum.org/EIPS/eip-721).

 ### Prerequisites: